khakhalin/notes/00_to_read_math.md

 https://arxiv.org/pdf/1805.04770.pdf

 Hossein Mobahi, Mehrdad Farajtabar, Peter L. Bartlett (2020).
 Self-Distillation Amplifies Regularization in Hilbert Space. https://arxiv.org/abs/2002.05715
+Google.
 Feeding predictions of network as additional training points serves as regularization (or maybe rather, amplifies existing regularization?), and improves accuracy.
 Really good visuals, in this paper.
 In a way, self-distillation may be considered a case of self-supervised learning (almost unsupervised, in a way).
-Also a good twitterthread: https://twitter.com/TheGradient/status/1228132843630387201
+But this is a mathy paper.
+Also a good twitter-thread: https://twitter.com/TheGradient/status/1228132843630387201

 Self-training with Noisy Student improves ImageNet classification Qizhe Xie, Eduard Hovy, Minh-Thang Luong, Quoc V. Le https://arxiv.org/abs/1911.04252
+Google.
 Something weird semi-supervised learning with noisy teachers and distillation.
 Essentially, it seems that a badly labeled large dataset is better than a well-labeled small dataset, so it's better to train one model on a small dataset, then have it label a huge dataset (even tho many labels will be wrong), and then use this large dataset to train the next model.
 Or something like that.
 Weird.

 von Oswald, J., Henning, C., Sacramento, J., & Grewe, B. F. (2019).
 Continual learning with hypernetworks. arXiv preprint arXiv:1906.00695. https://arxiv.org/abs/1906.00695